mode51/Tungsten/README.md

 Tungsten is built with .Net Framework 4.5 Tungsten.Universal is built on Windows 10 (10.0; Build 10240)

-To build Tungsten.Documentaiton, you will need to install the SHFB Visual Studio extension from NuGet.
+To build Tungsten.Documentation, you will need to install the SHFB Visual Studio extension from NuGet.

 # Projects
 * Tungsten - A classic class library